TimmaLabs/NetsExample/README.md

 ### What to do if the test payment terminal rejects all/some of the test cards?
 Perform reconciliation for each Nets accounts configured on the terminal.
 If that doesn't help, try fetching the latest dataset (_Fetch cards_).
 If the test cards continue to act up, just try each one until one starts working, or shoot [Nets](mailto:salessupport-fi@nets.eu) a message.

+### What to do if terminal connection can not be established?
+Confirm that the USB driver was successfully installed.
+Open `Device Manager` and upon connecting the payment terminal via USB you should see `Sagem Telium` appear under `Ports (COM & LPT)`.
+Also, confirm that [Force COM port is enabled and set to the appropriate value](./assets/images/com-port-settings.png) (`COM9`)